ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Quarterly Data Health and Security Audit.md

 3. [ ] Validate all user accounts require multi-factor authentication.

 SISENSE
-1. [ ] Validate terminated employees have been removed from Snowflake access.
+1. [ ] Validate terminated employees have been removed from Sisense access.
-2. [ ] De-activate any account that has not logged-in within the past 30 days from the moment of performing audit from Snowflake.
+2. [ ] De-activate any account that has not logged-in within the past 30 days from the moment of performing audit from Sisense.
 3. [ ] Validate all user accounts require multi-factor authentication.

 TRUSTED DATA